javolo/octet/octet/src/examples/AssignmentOne/README.md

 back at the floor to start another jump.
 What I want is either the user is with the key up pressed or try to jump when the player is descending not allow to jump again until the character has touched the floor.

+# 4. NEVER ENDING SCREEN

+Getting the player jumping and moving around the screen the next phase I wanted to achieve is move the player more than the first screen, being capable of going right without limitation.
+After try several formulas I spoke with Andy and gave me the advice to have two background images and when the camera is fully aligned with the second one move the first one to the right of the second and repeat the process again and again to have infinite screen effect.

 # 9. PROBLEMS FOUND

 ## 9.1 Border removal